Holence/WireSock-GUI/README.md

 ## Installation

+You need to manually install [WireSock Client](https://www.wiresock.net/) first.

+Then install this GUI software:

 Download from [Github Release](https://github.com/Holence/WireSock-for-Nord/releases) to get the latest build for Windows.

 or build with pyinstaller on your own: